dgroomes/browser-extension-framework/README.md

 * [ ] Consider publishing to npm.
 Publishing the compiled JavaScript and the TypeScript declaration files.
 A useful step to do before this would be to publish the distribution locally and consume it from the 'Detect Code Libraries' example project.
-* [ ] Move Chrome and Firefox TypeScript type declaration files into a separate workspace.
+* [x] DONE Move Chrome and Firefox TypeScript type declaration files into a separate workspace.
 These type declarations are orthogonal to the implementation of BrowserExtensionFramework.
 They fit best in a separate workspace.
 * [x] DONE Organize code into npm "workspaces".
 Workspaces were introduced with the [release of npm 7 in 2020](https://github.blog/2020-10-13-presenting-v7-0-0-of-the-npm-cli/).
       I would consider workspaces a long-awaited feature because it's a tool that we have in most other programming languages